Lord's: MCC Museum and Library

 Amongst the items on display include cricket kit used by Victor Trumper, Jack Hobbs, Don Bradman, Shane Warne, and others; many items related to the career of W. G. Grace; and curiosities such as the stuffed sparrow that was 'bowled out' by Jahangir Khan of Cambridge University in delivering a ball to T. N. Pearce batting for the MCC on 3 July 1936.
 It also contains the battered copy of Wisden that helped to sustain E. W. Swanton through his captivity in a Japanese prisoner-of-war camp during the Second World War.
 It continues to collect historic artefacts and also commissions new paintings and photography.
 It contains the Brian Johnston Memorial Theatre, a cinema which screens historical cricket footage for visitors.
 The museum collaborates with a number of national museums and schools through active loans, in addition to community and tour programmes.
 It is a member of the Sporting Heritage network.

 Lord's also has one of the largest and most comprehensive collections of books and publications dedicated to cricket.
-The library includes over 20,000 volumes and grows by around 400 volumes a year.
-The library encourages donations from authors and publishers.
-The library operates as a private library for MCC members on match days, but is open by appointment on non-match days.
-It was expanded in the 1980s with the opening of a new library in the tennis court block to the rear of the pavilion, having previously been housed in a small office in the pavilion.
-In 2010, a selection of 100 duplicates from the library's collection was offered for auction by Christie's with proceeds going to support the library.
+The MCC Library includes over 20,000 volumes and grows by around 400 volumes a year, and encourages donations from authors and publishers.
+It operates as a private library for MCC members on match days, but is open by appointment on non-match days.
+It was expanded in the 1980s with the opening of a new library in the tennis court block to the rear of the pavilion, having previously been housed in the Pavilion's Old Library before relocating to a small dedicated office space.
+In 2010, a selection of 100 duplicates from MCC's library collection was offered for auction by Christie's with proceeds going to its support.

 Gardens

 Lord's has two gardens, the Harris Garden and the Coronation Garden.
-The Coronation Garden was created behind the A stand (Warner Stand) in 1952 to celebrate the Coronation of Elizabeth II.
-It contains weeping Ash trees and other trees, providing a shaded area under which benches are found.
+The Coronation Garden was created behind the A Stand (Warner Stand) in 1952 to celebrate the coronation of Elizabeth II.
+It contains weeping ash and other trees, providing a shaded area under which benches are found.
 Preserved in the Coronation Garden is one of the first models of mass-produced, cast iron, heavy rollers dating from the 1880s, which was in use at Lord's until 1945.
 A large bronze statue of W. G. Grace stands in the Coronation Garden.
 The garden is popular with picnickers during major matchdays.
 The Harris Garden, formerly tennis courts, was created as a rose garden in 1934 in memory of Lord Harris.
 The garden was restored and re-launched in 2018.
-The restoration included the exposing of the flint wall which runs along the back of the garden, which displays a dedication to Lord Harris.
-The flower beds in the Harris Garden were replanted in 2018 with a floral design featuring flowers from all the Test playing nations.
+The restoration included the exposing of the flint wall which runs along the back of the garden, and displays a memorial to Lord Harris.
+The flower beds in the Harris Garden were replanted in 2018 with a floral design featuring flowers from all the Test-playing nations.
 The Harris Garden is available for private hire and can host up to 300 people.